carloscasalar/idle-fantasy-story/CONTRIBUTING.md

 We use `revive` for linting.

+## Generating the mock code
+We use [mockery](https://vektra.github.io/mockery/latest) to generate the mock code.
+Follow the instructions in the mockery documentation to install it.

 ## Modifying the gRPC code
 The gRPC code is located in the `api/proto` directory.
 You can modify the `.proto` files in this directory according to your needs.
 We use [buf](https://buf.build/docs/introduction) to lint and generate the code from the `.proto` files.